v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/profiling/cor-prf-runtime-type-enumeration.md

 ms.assetid: 35449514-333f-4918-9c60-7aa198d655d2
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 6c52f96ad9458dfd5cdedc5cc73154aa570c6759
+ms.openlocfilehash: 26948261c571dbe963811e8e9631551685a63bdb
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67751966"
+ms.locfileid: "74450368"
 ---
-# <a name="corprfruntimetype-enumeration"></a>COR_PRF_RUNTIME_TYPE — Wyliczenie
+# <a name="cor_prf_runtime_type-enumeration"></a>COR_PRF_RUNTIME_TYPE — Wyliczenie
-Zawiera wartości, które wskazują wersji środowiska uruchomieniowego języka wspólnego (CLR): pulpicie lub w środowisku CoreCLR, który jest używany w technologii Silverlight.
+Contains values that indicate the version of the common language runtime (CLR): desktop or CoreCLR, which is used in Silverlight.

 ## <a name="syntax"></a>Składnia